dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 This enables teams to understand what proactive monitoring is, and enables them to begin to catch issues before clients.

+Probing is extremely low friction way to deploy SLO's across an organization.
+Services exposed on the public internet can be trivially probed through services like pingdom or datadog synthetics.
+Internal services can be trivially probed through tools like cloudprober or datadog HTTP Check.
+A technical approach might look like:

+- Choose an external probing service
+- Choose an interal probing solution
+- Choose a service
+- Setup a probe using the correct probing service (external|internal)
+- Probe should ping a simple route in order to establish if the service is reachable
+- Setup Alerts on probes that are failing for some period of time

+I have found that this approach provides a low effort, easy to understand solution that provides high fidelity information about the state of a service.
+If this probe fails it is extremely likely that there is an issue reaching the target and that paying clients are sharing that experience.

 ## References
 - https://landing.google.com/sre/workbook/chapters/alerting-on-slos/